-Omer Aziz was born in Toronto to middle-class parents from Pakistan.
-He was educated in Ontario’s public schools, at Queen’s University, the Paris Institute for Political Studies, Cambridge, and Yale Law School.
+Omer Aziz was born in Toronto to working-class parents from Pakistan.
+He was educated in Ontario’s public schools, at Queen’s University, the Paris Institute for Political Studies, Cambridge University, and Yale Law School.

 His first book, Brown Boy: A Story of Race, Religion, and Inheritance will be published by Scribner in New York and ScribnerUK worldwide.